 - Alcohol and fireworks do not mix.
 Discuss beforehand who will be in charge of your display.

-- Keep naked flames, including cigarettes well away from fireworks.
+- Keep naked flames well away from fireworks.
+This includes cigarettes.

 - Make sure your audience is stood well back from the display - the firework instructions should tell you how far back people need to stand.